SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 <td><a
 href="fetch-plant-survey-app-plotlist.R">fetch-plant-survey-app-plotlist.R</a></td>
 <td>Data preparation</td>
-<td>The Plant Survey App allows for field-based density observations of
+<td>The Plant Survey App enables field-based density observations of
-sampled plant species to be reported directly to the plant Protection Level assessment.
+sampled plant species to be reported directly to the plant protection level assessment.
 This script processes the latest data stored in the app, and updated the PLAD with the best available density estimates for each species recorded.</td>
 <td><ul>